 We are interested mainly in AI systems without a full mechanical body; the body will be restricted to visual organs and auditory organs; an AI that will see and hear, but not touch, smell and taste.
 Anything related to biological functions like pain, hunger, thirst, will be outside of our interest.
 The main reason is that the cognitive-only systems we are interested in already exist, and policies about them can be discussed as well as the truthfulness of the data we use to train those systems.

 The three types of AI discussed so far are shown in the diagram in blue.
 But the AI systems we are mostly interested in our website do not fit easily in this scheme.
-We will call such systems Artificial Wide Intelligence (AWI), and warn you that this term is not in common usage.
+We called such systems Artificial Wide Intelligence (AWI).
 In the diagram above, the AWI systems are shown in red.
 At the core of an AWI system is a network of people and concepts.
-We will use the more precise term of graph instead of network and explain these graphs and the AWI system around them fully in the next article Graphs of Data.
-An AWI can perform a wide array of unrelated tasks on its graph, some of which may not even be suitable for humans.
-AWI reside in very large data centers or in supercomputers and they have a unique set of challenges.
+We will use the more precise term of graph instead of network and explain these graphs and the AWI systems around them fully in the next article Graphs of Data.
+An AWI system can perform a wide array of unrelated tasks on its graph, some of which may not even be suitable for humans.
+AWI systems reside in very large data centers or in supercomputers and they have a unique set of challenges.
 They are stronger than ANI but not even comparable to AGI.

 This distinction has some advantages for us.
 It makes more precise the kind of AI we are interested in and allows us to focus on concerns related to AWI.
 Our thesis is that AI does not have to evolve in relationship with human intelligence and that superhuman intelligence (ASI) may possibly be reached accidentally while completely bypassing the AGI stage.
-We will elaborate on these AWI systems in the next article on graphs.
-Until then, here is a short clip showing the acute awareness of AI's growing importance:
+Until we cover AWI in the next article, here is a short clip showing the acute awareness of AI's growing importance: